dungpt3003/hedera-knowledge-graph-builder/README.md

 6. Add the API endpoint URL to the `ethereum` property in the `docker-compose.yaml` file.

-7. Start the local graph node by running the following command:
+7. Start the local graph node:

 ```shell
 npm run graph-node
 ```

-8. Generate the AssemblyScript types by running the following code:
+8. Generate the AssemblyScript types:

 ```shell
 graph codegen